-- 4.12.1 Establish or improve urban public services in newly annexed areas, as funds are available, to meet established levels of service. - 4.12.2 Partner with Snohomish County to masterplan a trail network for Lund's Gulch with identified locations for trailheads, parking lots, and trail connections. - 4.12.3 Partner with the Edmonds School District to jointly develop recreation facilities or operate with an Interlocal Agreement new facilities that will be developed with a new school at the former Alderwood Middle School site. - 4.12.4 Acquire identified conservation lands along Scriber Creek, Swamp Creek and Lund's Gulch. - 4.12.5 Acquire additional sites for future MUGA parks as noted in this Plan. - 4.12.6 Partner with Snohomish County to provide frontage, parking improvements, and public access to Doc Hageman Park.
-Pursue long-term development partnership. - 4.12.7 Develop Manor Way Park as a potential annexation project. - 4.12.8 Acquire a site for the future parks operations and maintenance satellite location as a centrally-located equipment storage facility in the MUGA. - 4.12.9 Renew and maintain conversations with Snohomish County staff regarding the collection and management of MUGA park impact fees and joint planning for targeted acquisitions.
+ACTION ACTIONS 4.11.1 Establish or improve urban public services in newly annexed areas, as funds are available, to meet established levels of service.
+4.11.2 Acquire the Alderwood Middle School for future conversion to park use.
+4.11.3 Acquire identified conservation lands along Scriber Creek, Swamp Creek and Lund's Gulch.
+4.11.4 Acquire additional sites for future MUGA parks as noted in this Plan.
+4.11.5 Partner with Snohomish County to provide frontage and parking improvements to Doc Hageman Park.
+4.11.6 Develop Doc Hageman Park (phase I and II) as a potential annexation project.
+4.11.7 Develop Manor Way Park as a potential annexation project.
+4.11.8 Acquire a site for the future parks operations and maintenance satellite location as a centrally-located equipment storage facility in the MUGA.
+4.11.9 Conduct a feasibility study for an environmental education center public/private partnership located in Lund's Gulch.
+4.11.10 Renew and maintain conversations with Snohomish County staff regarding the collection and management of MUGA park impact fees and joint planning for targeted acquisitions.